peter88213/yw2mso/docs/usage.md

 ## Character descriptions

-This will generate a new OpenDocument text document (docx) containing character descriptions, bio, goals, and notes that can be edited in Office Writer and written back to yWriter format.
+This will generate a new Open XML text document (docx) containing character descriptions, bio, goals, and notes that can be edited in Office Writer and written back to yWriter format.
 File name suffix is `_characters`.